 Blogs - The Model Driven Software Network.
 The Enterprise Architect - by Johan den Haan.
 Peter Friese's blog.
 Steven Kelly on DSM.
 Code Generation 2011 is coming up fast: less than 3 weeks now!

 One of the key benefits is that you can evaluate your model very early in the development life cycle.
 That allows you to ensure the model is generally correct and satisfies the requirements even before you have committed to a particular implementation platform.
 One way to perform early validation is to automatically generate a prototype that non-technical stakeholders can play with and (manually) confirm the proposed model does indeed satisfy their needs (like this).
+Another less obvious way to benefit from executable models since day one is automated testing.
+The requirements.
 Andreas Graf's Software Engineering Blog.